 Over the last quarter century, companies of all sizes have been trusting Windows Server and SQL Server to run their mission-critical workloads.
-Did you know that more than 70 percent of on-premises server workloads today run on Windows Server1?
+Did you know that over 70 percent of on-premises server workloads run on Windows Server1 today?

 Yes, you read that correctly.
 As more customers rely on the cloud for innovation and digital transformation, the first step is typically migrating existing Windows Server and SQL Server applications and data to the cloud.
-In a recent blog post, Microsoft Corporate Vice President Julia White shared the top three reasons why customers continue to choose Microsoft, staying with the vendor they trust.
+In a recent blog post, Microsoft Corporate Vice President Julia White shared the top three reasons customers choose Microsoft: staying with the vendor they trust.
 Here they are:

 Reason #1: Pay less with Azure

-Did you know that on average, AWS is 5x more expensive for Windows Server and SQL Server users looking to move to the cloud?
+Did you know that, on average, AWS is 5x more expensive for Windows and SQL Server users looking to move to the cloud?

-Moving to the cloud needs to make sense for you in terms of time and budget.
+Moving to the cloud must make sense for you regarding time and budget.
 AISN and Microsoft are committed to making Azure the most cost-effective of clouds for your Microsoft workloads.

 However, these savings do not come at the expense of quality.
-Azure offers a uniquely functional hybrid cloud, perfect for that period of transition from your on-premises servers to the cloud and built-in top-of-the-line security and compliance.
+Azure offers a uniquely functional hybrid cloud and built-in top-of-the-line security and compliance, perfect for transitioning from your on-premises servers to the cloud.
 Julia makes the additional point, “The Azure Hybrid Benefit for Windows Server and SQL Server and reservation pricing have been helping customers save when moving to Azure.
 We are committed to keeping your server workloads secure, and Azure now offers free Extended Security Updates for Windows Server and SQL Server 2008 and 2008 R2.
 When you add it all up…with savings like this, why would you run these workloads anywhere else?”

-In addition, Azure cost management, free to all Azure customers, helps you monitor and optimize what you spend in Azure.
-Not only do all these savings help your bottom line, but they also free up the budget you need to innovate with cloud services, create new business value and compete more effectively in your industry.
+In addition, Azure cost management, accessible to all Azure customers, helps you monitor and optimize what you spend in Azure.
+All these savings help your bottom line and free up the budget to innovate with cloud services, create new business value, and compete more effectively in your industry.

 Reason #2: Azure delivers unmatched security

-Microsoft invested over $1 billion into developing top-notch security for their cloud so you don’t have to.
+Microsoft invested over $1 billion into developing top-notch security for their cloud, so you don’t have to.
 With that in mind, when you migrate Windows Server and SQL Server to Azure, you also benefit from that investment.
-You can trust Azure to run your most important applications and data.
+You can trust Azure to run your most critical applications and data.

-Azure can help you gain security benefits through operational best practices and a global team of more than 3,500 cybersecurity experts.
+Azure can help you gain security benefits through operational best practices and a global team of over 3,500 cybersecurity experts.
 As Julia points out, here are a few examples of unique Azure security features:

 - Azure has more certifications than any other cloud provider and leads the industry in establishing clear security and privacy requirements.

-- Azure governance, included at no charge, can help set up “blueprints” to control policies and compliance across all your Azure services, speeding up the overall governance process.
+- Included at no charge, Azure governance can help set up “blueprints” to control policies and compliance across all your Azure services, speeding up the overall governance process.

 Reason #3: Azure is the only consistent hybrid cloud

-Definitely, some applications and data make sense to migrate to the cloud today, while others need to stay on-premises.
-As Julia points out, Microsoft’s engineering teams work closely to deliver unique hybrid capabilities not available on any other cloud.
+Some applications and data make sense to migrate to the cloud today, while others must stay on-premises.
+As Julia points out, Microsoft’s engineering teams work closely to deliver unique hybrid capabilities unavailable on any other cloud.
 Here are a few examples that she gives: